Geonkick-Synthesizer/geonkick/doc/Documentation.md

    - "Tune" - checkbox will turn on/off tuning of the current percussion.
    - Preset label - it shows the name of the current selected percussion, by default shows "Default".
-   - "Contorls", "Kit", "Presets" and "Samples" is submenu that will switch to controls, kit, preset and sample browser UI
+   - "Controls", "Kit", "Presets" and "Samples" is submenu that will switch to controls, kit, preset and sample browser UI

 #### Shortcut Keys